Skip to main content

 How much money do we need to bring with us?

-No cash is accepted at Camp.
-You can pay for all your drinks, food, merch and everything else you might need using your card/contactless.
+No cash is accepted at Camp Kindling.
+You can pay for all your drinks, food, merch, and everything else you might need using your card or contactless payment.

-We accept all major credit & debit cards, including AMEX.
+Camp Kindling accepts all major credit and debit cards, including AMEX.

 What should we wear?

-Please wear whatever you feel comfortable in.
-Comfortable sensible footwear is essential- you'll be running around a lot!
+Wear whatever you and your family feel comfortable in.
+Comfortable, sensible footwear is essential — you'll be running around a lot!

 It can also get quite muddy, so wellies are a good idea.
-Please also ensure you bring lots of warm clothes as temperatures will drop considerably in the evening.
+Make sure you bring plenty of warm clothes too, as temperatures drop considerably in the evening.

-Dressing up isn't essential, but if you can't dress from head to tie in ridiculousness at Camp Kindling, where can you?
+Dressing up isn't essential, but if you can't dress from head to toe in ridiculousness at Camp Kindling, where can you?

 Where can I buy the uniform?

-If you want to fully immerse yourself in the Camp spirit, you can pick up shirts, neckers, hats and other bits from our Wildkind stores when you arrive at Camp!
+If your family wants to fully immerse in the Camp Kindling spirit, you can pick up shirts, neckers, hats, and other bits from the Wildkind stores when you arrive at Camp!

 What size tent can I bring?
 Can I bring a gazebo?